yuanlx27/2025-computer-networks/theory/03/main.typ

 and the send buffer can hold only one percent of the file.
 What would prevent the process in Host A from continuously passing data to its TCP socket at rate $S$ bps?
 TCP flow control?
 TCP congestion control?
 Or something else?
 Elaborate.

+#solution[
+  The receive window is not limiting, since it's large enough for the whole file.
+  There's no loss or delay, so the congestion window quickly opens to the maximum allowed by flow control, and hence no bottleneck.
+  But network can only drain data at rate $R << S$.
+]